 HP makes a lot of great laptops, but we really like the Envy x360 and Envy 13.
 They might not be the best laptop in the lineup, but they offer the best value.
 For $799, you get a premium aluminum design and fast performance in a portable package.
 The 13.3-inch, 1080p display is plenty bright and vivid and the keyboard is among the best out there.

-If you can spend a bit more, the Spectre x360 13 and Elite Dragonfly are better laptops.
-The Spectre x360 13 has an even fancier design and its flexible chassis converts into a tablet.
+If you can spend a bit more, the Spectre x360 13 and Spectre x360 14 are better laptops.
+The Spectre x360 13 and 14 have an even fancier design and their flexible chassis converts into a tablet.
 Best of all, the battery life is epic.
 Similarly, the Elite Dragonfly, built for business users, is a sexy laptop with a razor-thin design and a gorgeous display.

-Business users who need more power than the Elite Dragonfly should opt for the ZBook Studio x360 G5, a workstation with epic specs.
-Gamers should consider the Omen 17, a powerful gaming rig with tons of performance at a good price.
+Business users who need more power than the Elite Dragonfly should opt for the ZBook Create G7, a slim workstation with epic specs.
+Gamers should consider the Omen 15, a powerful gaming rig with tons of performance at a good price.

 The best HP laptops you can buy today